moebiussurfing/ofxSoundDevicesManager/README.md

 	if (key == 'a') audioDevices.toggleActive();
 }

-void ofApp::audioIn(ofSoundBuffer& input) {//to handle by your self
+void ofApp::audioIn(ofSoundBuffer& input) {//to handle by your self. look other examples
 	audioDevices.audioIn(input);
 }

-void ofApp::audioOut(ofSoundBuffer& output) {//to handle by your self
+void ofApp::audioOut(ofSoundBuffer& output) {//to handle by your self. look other examples
 	audioDevices.audioOut(output);
 }
 ```

-## Dependencies
+### Dependencies
 - Already included into **/libs**.
 You don't need to add them manually to your project:
 	https://github.com/Feliszt/ofxSimpleFloatingGui from **@Feliszt**.
 Thanks!
 	https://github.com/tettou771/ofxTextFlow from **@tettou771**, Thanks!

-## Tested systems
+### Tested systems
 - **Windows10** / **VS2017** / **OF 0.11**
 - ONLY WORKS ON WINDOWS YET.

 ### TODO/IDEAS
 * Make it https://github.com/roymacdonald/ofxSoundObjects compatible.
 * Make it macOS compatible.
 Is not so hard to add.
-Help is wellcome.
+Help/collaboration is wellcome!

 ### Notes
 * *ALPHA STATE / WORK IN PROGRESS*